eliseydah/todo-js/weather/README.md

 ```bash
 cd weather
 ```
-3. Open the file `App.vue` in a browser
+3. Open the file `weather.html` in a browser

 ### Usage